swiftlang/swiftly/README.md

 # swiftly

-swiftly is a CLI tool for installing, managing, and switching between Swift toolchains, written in Swift. swiftly itself is designed to be extremely easy to install and get running, and its command interface is intended to be flexible while also being simple to use.
-The overall experience is inspired by and meant to feel reminiscient of the Rust toolchain manager [rustup]().
+swiftly is a CLI tool for installing, managing, and switching between [Swift](https://www.swift.org/) toolchains, written in Swift. swiftly itself is designed to be extremely easy to install and get running, and its command interface is intended to be flexible while also being simple to use.
+The overall experience is inspired by and meant to feel reminiscent of the Rust toolchain manager [rustup](https://rustup.rs/).

 Ongoing maintenance and stewardship of this project is led by the [SSWG](https://www.swift.org/sswg/).

-## Current development status

-Right now, swiftly is in the very early stages of development and is working towards an MVP for the Linux platforms mentioned on https://swift.org/download.
-Once that is complete, work will begin on an MVP for macOS.
-For more detailed information about swiftly's intended features and implementation, check out the [design document](DESIGN.md).

-## Features

-- Install multiple toolchains, including both stable releases and snapshots
-- Switch which installed toolchain is active (i.e. switch which one is discovered via `$PATH`)
-- Update installed toolchains to the latest available versions of those toolchains
-- Uninstall intalled toolchains
-- List the toolchains that are available to install

-### Basic Usage
+### Basic usage

 ```
 $ swiftly install latest